jakelongenecker93/Landsat-Water-Mask-QGIS-Plugin/README.md

 	Else Install from Zip:
   	QGIS → Plugins → Manage and Install Plugins… → Install from ZIP

-If this tool is used, please Cite as: Longenecker, J. (2026).
+If this tool is used, please **Cite as**: Longenecker, J. (2026).
 Landsat Water Mask Plugin v1.43.
 QGIS 3.44 QT5.